Zealously Defending Your Rights With Unique Insight And Strategies

 Many actions can fall into this category, including sexual touching, groping and rape.
 But other actions that may happen in a group setting and are far less egregious may also be considered sexual misconduct.
 For example, “nonconsensual sexual contact” may mean kissing someone at midnight on New Year’s Eve without having their express consent beforehand.
 If a person is convicted of this type of “indecent assault,” they may also face implications under Megan’s Law and may have to register as a sex offender.

-Do I Need An Attorney?
+Do You Need An Attorney?

 The law does not require you to have an attorney.
 Title IX laws do not require the accuser to prove guilt beyond a reasonable doubt, but only a preponderance of evidence (sometimes called 50% and a feather).
 However, given the magnitude of what is at stake, it is strongly advised that the accused work with a proven criminal defense attorney who also handles Title IX concerns.
-Attorney Steven Wetter has extensive criminal defense and Title IX experience.
+Steven has extensive criminal defense and Title IX experience.
 He can advise you on Title IX laws as well as any academic disciplinary issues.

 Start Your Defense Against Any Accusation Of Misconduct Today